mp-se/gravitymon/docs/_sources/intro.rst.txt

 There are several guides for how to calibrate the device (`iSpindle Calibration <https://www.ispindel.de/docs/Calibration_en.html>`_)

-This will get the data points needed to create the formula, and the datapoints will be stored on the device so you can adjust them when needed.
+This will get the data points needed to create the formula, and the data points will be stored on the device so you can adjust them when needed.

 Step 4 - Completed